tmarschner/esphome-daikin-s21/README.md

     # humidity_sensor: room_humidity  # External, see homeassistant sensor below
     # or leave unconfigured if unsupported to omit reporting
     # update_interval: 60s # Interval used to adjust the unit's setpoint using finer grained control
+    # Daikin internal supported temperature range setpoints, used to prevent sending out of range values to the unit.
-    # Daikin supported temperature range setpoints.
-Defaults should be fine unless your unit differs (see your manual):
+    # Defaults should be fine unless your unit differs (see your manual):
-    # max_temperature: 32 # maximum setpoint when cool
+    # max_cool_temperature: 32 # maximum setpoint when cool
+    # min_cool_temperature: 18  # minimum setpoint when cool or heat_cool
     # max_heat_temperature: 30  # maximum setpoint when heat or heat_cool
-    # min_cool_temperature: 18  # minimum setpoint when cool or heat_cool
-    # min_temperature: 10 # minimum setpoint when heat
+    # min_heat_temperature: 10 # minimum setpoint when heat

 # Optional additional sensors.
 sensor: